jeffhuang4704/vulasset/v54-db-pod.md

 ### 2️⃣ SQL over HTTP

 reduce the Controller pod and db-pod dependency. db-pod currnetly server as a database service which accept SQL statement.
 This eliminate the dependency when we need to adjust schema.
 The logic can be done purely on Controller side.
+On db-pod, it server three endpoints /execute, /query/

 ### 3️⃣ Authentication